a8356555/-/README.md

 7. Try implement special training tricks such as:
     Different learning rates, learning rate scheduler, gradient check, hard sample training

+## <a name="di1">Dataset Info
+1. Around 10~12% error label rate.
+2. Too much classes (800 + 1 "other")
+3. Data imbalance (Most classes have 100 pics, while some have only 20~30 pics)
+4. Lack of "other" class image.

 ## <a name="ex1">Experiment
 1. batch_size + num_thread (The bigger one is not the better one)<br>
     num_thread = 4 or 8 is the fastest (just for this project)